 - 1 lime, cut into wedges

-- In a large stock pot or dutch oven (at least 4-5 quarts), heat oil over medium heat.
-Add the onions and garlic and cook until translucent, about 5-8 minutes.
+- In a large stockpot or dutch oven (at least 4-5 quarts), heat oil over medium heat.
+Add the onions and garlic and cook until translucent, about 5 to 8 minutes.

-- Add in the chicken, tomato mixture, chicken broth, corn, beans and 1/2 cup cilantro.
-Add an additional cup (or more) of water if you find the soup too thick for your tastes.
-Simmer, partly covered for 30-60 minutes.
+- Add the shredded chicken, tomato mixture, corn, beans, and 1/2 cup cilantro to the pot.
+Add an additional cup (or more) of chicken broth if you find the soup too thick for your tastes.
+Decrease heat slightly and simmer, partly covered, until the corn is tender and the soup is thoroughly heated, at least 30 minutes or up to an hour.
+Taste and add salt if necessary.

-- When the soup is ready, place tortillas on a baking sheet (you may need to do two at a time) and put under your broiler for a few minutes until browned and crispy, then turn over and toast the other side.
+- When the soup is almost ready, preheat your broiler.
+Place tortillas on a baking sheet (you may need to do two at a time) and put under your broiler for 1 to 2 minutes or until browned and crispy, then turn over and toast the other side.
 Watch closely so you don’t burn them.
-Cool for a few minutes and then break into strips.
+Cool for about 5 minutes (they get crispier as they cool) and then break into strips.